khakhalin/notes/keywords/bash.md

     * Technically it is a command to stream outputs, so one can do stream for a file etc. (_not sure how it works yet_)
 * `less file` - display file screen-by-screen.
 Press `q` to quit this process.
 (Note that Windows powershell uses `more` instead of `less` for some reason, with same functionality)
 * `find -name "file_name"` - find a file.
 Has a whole syntax of its own, for fancy searches by condition (size etc.)
+* `head filename` - see first 10 lines of the file.
+    * `head -30 filename` or `head -c 30 filename` to change the number of lines.
+    * Is typically used for piping, to only save the beginning of the output: `some_command | head -c 10 log.txt`
+    * `tail -c 10 filename` - exactly same thing, but for the end.
+Is useful for piping and logging when key info comes at the end.

 **Create**
 * `mkdir folder_name` - create a folder.